PicturElements/lib/pkg/color/doc/color.md

 }
 ```

 Parses a string representation of a CSS color, or RGBA array.
 Returns an object containing information about the color.
-This method caches parsed color strings.
+This method caches parsed color strings for faster performance.

 #### Color.parseHex